 - All Ages

-You've never lived here too long to play tourist in your own city!
+You've never lived in Sydney too long to play tourist in your own city!
 As Sydney-siders, we can sometimes take for granted the wonderful experiences and gorgeous locations right in our own backyard.
-Here are some places to go and things to do that you simply MUST tick off your bucket list...
+Sydney is full of amazing places to go and things to do that you simply MUST tick off your bucket list!

 Whether you scale it's curving heights on an iconic BridgeClimb experience, or stick to the less adrenaline-infused (and free) pedestrian path, get up close and personal with the world-famous Sydney Harbour Bridge.
 Get a birds-eye view of our prized 'Coathanger' while you take in an expansive view of Sydney Harbour, with its epic parade of massive cruise liners and the white sails of the Opera House just a stone's throw away, and beyond to the greater west.
 A sunrise or sunset walk is particularly breathtaking.